Written By Brandy Centolanza

 Cost: Adults, $23; Children, 3-11, $19; additional fees for special exhibits. **To save money this venue can be included in your The Philadelphia Pass

-Tip: Families with passes to the Virginia Living Museum get into the Franklin Institute for free thanks to the ASTC Travel Passport (general admission only; fees apply for special exhibits)
+Tourist Tip: Check the ASTC Travel Passport for example families with passes to the Virginia Living Museum get into the Franklin Institute for free thanks to the ASTC Travel Passport (general admission only; fees apply for special exhibits)

 Please Touch Museum